 Your vehicle's engine is designed to operate on unleaded gasoline which minimizes spark plug fouling and emission control system deterioration.
-Regular grade leaded gasoline should be used only when needed to eliminate knock, a metallic rapping noise generated during the combustion process.
+Regular grade leaded gasoline may be used under normal operating conditions and also to eliminate knock.
+Knock is metallic rapping noise generated during the combustion process.
+If knocking persists, consult your authorized dealer.
+Continuous or excessive knocking may result in engine damage and constitutes misuse of the engine for which GMC Truck and Coach Division is not responsible under the terms of the new vehicle warranty.
 The engine does not require Premium grade fuel.
-Thereafter, its use would be an unnecessary additional expense.
-If knocking persists, consult your authorized dealer.
-Continuous or excessive knocking may result in engine damage and constitutes misuse of the engine for which manufacturing division is responsible under terms of the new vehicle warranty.
+Therefore, its use would be an unnecessary additional expense.